abhigoudar/abhigoudar.github.io/_pages/cv.md

   * Carnegie Mellong University, USA.
   * Held weekly office hours and graded assignments and exams.

-* Summer 2015: Teaching Assistant for Engineering Mathematics.
+* Summer 2013 to Summer 2014: Teaching Assistant for Engineering Mathematics.
   * Nagraj Tutorials, India.
   * Lecturer for 20 hours of content for Engineering Calculus I, II and III.